Pear Danish Recipe

-I adore rosemary and there was the perfect hint that was so heavenly.
+I adore rosemary and there was the perfect hint that was so heavenly but I would imagine you could leave the rosemary out if you want.
 There was perfection in the rich, buttery flavor of the crust and it simply melted in my mouth.
 The subtle hint of rosemary made me all but giddy with the piney, festive hint of my favorite herb.
 The fruit was baked just long enough to deepen the flavor and the sweetness was coaxed out from wherever sweetness hides.
 The tender fruit and the flaky crust were so accommodating to the sweet frosting.
 I suppose I could have served whipped cream or ice cream with the danish but that really wasn’t necessary.
-This danish was complete in itself.
-Whatever your occasion, you may want to consider trying this danish recipe.

-If you would like to see my favorite (and only) danish recipe, you can click here.
-I didn’t follow it exactly but it was pretty close.
-I didn’t roll out the crust either but I shaped it with my fingers and it still turned out so flaky and perfect for embracing the beautiful fruits that really made this danish worth writing about.
+If you would like to give this recipe a try, you can find it here.
+I didn’t roll out the crust but I shaped it with my fingers and it still turned out so flaky and perfect for embracing the beautiful fruits that really made this danish worth writing about.

 I loved sitting down to a piece of warm danish and enjoying it quietly with my girl.
 She had her thoughts and I had mine, we just sat in complete peace and contentment knowing that we will remember this pear danish for a very long time.
 And not only because it was delicious.
 The nostalgia of sharing these foods is so priceless and it becomes a part of things we remember on the days we try to heal.

 I hope you get to spend some time with someone you love this holiday and please don’t worry so much about the things money can buy.
 Think about the things we will miss when we grow older and look back on all the times we smiled together.
 That’s worth baking for!

 Just in case you didn’t read the post to find the link for the recipe, you can click here.